 Diagnostic procedures your doctor may order include:

-An endoscopy can provide a definitive diagnosis as well as allow your doctor to treat the bleeding.
+Endoscopy is another way to diagnose portal hypertension.
+An endoscopy can provide a definitive diagnosis and allow your doctor to treat the bleeding.
 During a gastrointestinal endoscopy, your doctor can see the mucous lining of the upper gastrointestinal tract, including the esophagus, stomach and duodenum (first part of the small intestine).

 During an upper endoscopy: